greenbone/python-gvm/docs/usage.rst

         # print the response message
         print(response)

-On success the response will look like:
+On success the response will look as follows:

 .. code-block:: xml

     <get_version_response status="200" status_text="OK"><version>7.0</version></get_version_response>

-Privileged request
+Privileged Request
 ^^^^^^^^^^^^^^^^^^

 Most requests to **gvmd** require permissions to access data.
 Therefore it is